keefm6776/ij-artefact-sales-site/README.md

 8. For each subsequent commit I repeated steps 3, 4, 5 & 7.

+## Django

+Before starting my project I had to set up Django.
+To do this I had to:

+1. Create a new workspace in Gitpod and gave it an appropriate name.

+2. In the Terminal window I then installed Django using the: 'Python3 pip install Django' command.

+3. Once Django was installed I then created my project with the 'Django-admin startproject ecommerce .' command.
+This created my project in the ecommerce directory.
+(The dot at the end of the command is important and must be included.)

+4. To allow this project to run locally I added 'localhost' to my ALLOWED_HOSTS list in the settings.py file in my ecommerce directory.

+5. To run this project locally in GitPod I used the 'Python3 manage.py runserver' command.

+6. This set up my Django framework where I was able to define all my urls, forms, tests, views etc for all the apps within my project.

 ## Static Files

 I used AWS buckets to store static files.
 This includes: